-CC 441 Internship (3)
+CHCU 4071 Internship (3)

 An intensive, quality, structured learning opportunity that immerses students in appropriate professional contexts.
 Supervision of the internship is a shared responsibility between the faculty advisor and on-site supervisor.
 This course may be repeated; a maximum of six (6) hours may be used to satisfy degree requirements.
-Prerequisite: IS 310, permission of the student's advisor and department chair or designee, junior standing.
+Prerequisite: INDS 3610, consent of the student's advisor and department chair or designee, junior standing.
 (Offered by department discretion.)

-CC 480 Special Topics in Church and Culture (Upper-Level) (1-3)
+CHCU 4080 Special Topics in Church and Culture (Upper-Level) (1-3)